 After program admission and prior to the first day of class, students must obtain CPR certification.
 Students must provide proof of immunization for MMR.
 A Mantoux Two-Step TB Skin Test is required prior to the first day of class.
-A drug screening test will be scheduled after enrollment.
+A Drug screening will be scheduled after enrollment.

 All students admitted into the program will be required to pay for fingerprinting and background checks, which will be performed after admission and prior to clinical laboratories.
 These fees will be attached as registration fees.
 There are certain convictions that will prevent an individual being eligible to participate in clinical experiences.
 If a student is unable to participate in clinical experiences, he/she will be dismissed from the program.
 For additional information, please contact the nursing advisor or program coordinator.

-Deadlines for application is March 1st for the Fall class and October 1st for the Spring class.
+Deadlines for application is March 1st for the Fall admission and October 1st for Spring admission.
 The application information which must be submitted by the deadline includes submission of all official transcripts, national ACT score, and MCC admission application.
 There is not a separate application for the nursing program.
 On the MCC admission application, applicants should mark Associate Degree Nursing as the program of interest.
 The admission application should also be marked for the term admission is being sought.
-(For example, applicants should mark Spring 2014 if submitting application for the class beginning in January of 2014.)
+(For example, applicants should mark Fall 2014 if submitting application for the class beginning in August of 2014.)

 Admission requirements, curriculum, and other program information are subject to change.
 See your program advisor/counselor for additional information.